haacked/haacked.com/_posts/archived/2006-01-07-the-trouble-with-the-rat-race.aspx.markdown

 ---
 layout: post
-title: "The Trouble With The Rat Race..."
+title: The Trouble With The Rat Race...
 date: 2006-01-07 -0800
 comments: true
 disqus_identifier: 11433
 categories: []
+redirect_from: "/archive/2006/01/06/the-trouble-with-the-rat-race.aspx/"
 ---

 Read an interesting quote today, though it’s been around a while.
 It serves as a follow-up to [my post about bringing back the 40hr work week](http://haacked.com/archive/2006/01/05/11417.aspx "Bring back the 40hr work week").